 “No,” Frank answered himself slowly.
 “Her reaction wasn’t what any of us expected.”

 Elizabeth shrugged.
 “I’m betting Julie simply denied everything, and made people doubt this Tracy person ever existed outside Corry’s imagination.
 Yeah?”

 The five people in their proper time exchanged a glance.
 “No,” Frank repeated.
 “That’s just it.
 She not only confirmed what was in the flyer, she pointed out an ERROR Corry had made.
 It seems he had overestimated the number of her voluntary followers.”

 The three time travellers stared back.
-“That’s CRAZY!”
-Isabella protested.
-“If even half of what I’ve seen written on this flier is true, practically every student is going to eventually turn against her!”
+“But that’s CRAZY,” Isabella protested.
+“If even half of what I’ve seen written on this flyer is true, practically every student is going to eventually turn against her.”

 “Was Julie hoping for leniency?”
 Bernard guessed.

 “We have no idea,” Carrie said with a shrug.

 “Actually, I even heard Julie, like, voluntarily scheduled herself in for counselling sessions tomorrow,” Chartreuse added.
 “Something that had been recommended by the principal.”

 There was a moment of silence.
 “Well, I guess we’re done with this time trip then,” Elizabeth concluded.
 “I got to see what was going to happen, you got to see travel to the future, turns out everyone will live happily ever after, the end.
 At the risk of sounding unoriginal, when do we go back?”

 Isabella crossed her arms.
 “No. NO. I don’t like it,” she said bluntly.
 “It’s too perfect.”